People use the word ‘entrepreneur’ way too freely. Here’s what it is, and how to know if you are one…?

 Time to Personal Cashflow: Usually needs cashflow back regardless of business health

 It’s the other side of the “Entrepreneur, VC-Backed” coin.
 I have no problem when someone chooses to take on an investor to move faster, but only AFTER the market has said yes to them by paying the business lots of cash.
 An investor doesn’t have the option of simply giving cash.
-I’ve heard investors say that the only time when their investments in existing companies has worked well is when they’re personally involved (not a fund-and-dash), or there’s a brand new talent brought in for the company.
+I’ve heard investors say that the only time when their investments in existing companies have worked well is when they’re personally involved (not a fund-and-dash), or there’s a brand new talent brought in for the company.

 E.g., Warren Buffet (who kinda ‘entrepreneur’d’ his style of investing)